miket7f/miket7f.github.io/pages/E Microcontroller.md

 SWD supports full debugging capabilities, including setting breakpoints, stepping through code, inspecting variables, and modifying memory.
 It also allows for programming the Flash memory of the microcontroller.

 ##### Configuration Pins
-Similarly to the ESP32, we also have to provide the STM32 with information whether it shall reset, or whether it shall enter the bootloader upon power up.
+Similarly to the ESP32, we provide the STM32 with information on whether it shall reset or enter the bootloader upon power-up.

 The NRST pin corresponds to the reset pin in this scenario.
-The reset happens when this pin is connected to GND.
-In normal operation it can either be left floating or pulled-up to 3.3V through a pull-up resistor.
-(Though, the pin is already pulled high internally).
-Often a capacitor is added between the NRST pin and GND to add EMS (electromagnetic susceptibility) protection and avoid parasitic resets.
-When using the SWD interface, a program reset via the NRST pin is not actually necessary, since SWD bypasses the bootloader and can reset and flash the MCU directly.
+The reset happens when we connect this pin to GND.
+To put the microcontroller in regular operation, we leave the reset pin floating or pull it up to 3.3V through a pull-up resistor.
+In fact, the IC pulls up the NRST pin internally.
+So, we don't have to add anything here.
+Often, a capacitor is added between the NRST pin and GND to add EMS (electromagnetic susceptibility) protection and avoid parasitic resets.
+When using the SWD interface, a program reset via the NRST pin is not actually necessary since SWD bypasses the bootloader and can reset and flash the MCU directly.

 There's also a BOOT pin on the STM32.
-However, when programming via the SWD interface the bootloader can be bypassed and does not have to be accessed in this way.
-Yet, if I would want to flash the chip via USB through a USB-TO-UART bridge, I would have to pull BOOT0 high after a reset to enter the internal bootloader.
-Which internal bootloader (RAM vs system memory) is used depends on the state of BOOT1 on other MCUs, and is configured through software on the F7 series, as the BOOT1 pin is not implemented here.
-To keep our options open, I recommend to use a tactical switch on the BOOT0 pin that would pull it high with a pull-down resistor that normally pulls BOOT0 low.
+However, when we program the microcontroller via the SWD interface, the bootloader is bypassed.
+Still, if we want to flash the chip via USB through a USB-TO-UART bridge, we would have to pull BOOT0 high after a reset to enter the internal bootloader.
+To keep our options open, I recommend using a tactical switch on the BOOT0 pin, which pulls it high, with a pull-down resistor that pulls BOOT0 low.

 ##### Oscillator Design
-Something we also didn't yet have to provide for the microcontroller is the clock source.
+Something we also didn't yet provide for the microcontroller is the clock source.
 The clock source for the STM32F7 must fall between 4-26MHz in order for the microcontroller to function.
-To make a proper oscillator, we also have to attach two capacitors, which are called load capacitors.
+To establish a reliable oscillator circuit, we need to include two capacitors known as load capacitors.
 Load capacitors are capacitors connected to the terminals of a crystal oscillator.
-They form part of the resonant circuit that determines the oscillator’s frequency.
+They form part of the resonance circuit that determines the oscillator frequency.
 The correct selection of load capacitors is essential for stable and accurate frequency operation.

-Let's select a 12MHz crystal which falls between the stated frequency range in the datasheet.
-The selected crystal also states the external load capacitance it would like to see, which in this case was given by 20pF.
+Let's select a 12MHz crystal that falls between the stated frequency range in the datasheet.
+The crystal we selected states the external load capacitance it would like to see, which was given by 20pF.

 Now, there is a rough estimation formula with which we can determine the capacitances of the two capacitors in order for the circuit to work:

 $C = 2*(C_{load} - C_{stray})$

-The stray capacitance gives the unwanted capacitance of a circuit, and depends the PCB layout and the input capacitance of the oscillator pins.
+The stray capacitance gives the unwanted capacitance of a circuit and depends on the PCB layout and the input capacitance of the oscillator pins.
-For most designs it roughly falls between:
+For most designs, it roughly falls between:
 $C_{stray} = 3 - 5pF$

-When now assuming a stray capacitance of 5pF and by inserting in the formula above we get a value of 30pF for the capacitors that we shall implement.
-Now we have to chose the next highest available capacitor size which would be 33pF.
+When assuming a stray capacitance of 5pF and inserting in the formula above, we get a value of 30pF for the capacitors that we shall implement.
+Now, we have to choose the next highest available capacitor size: 33pF.

-Just like that our oscillator design, provides our microcontroller with periodic timing information on which it can base its bus protocols, PWM signals and more.
+Just like that, our oscillator design provides our microcontroller with periodic timing information on which it can base its bus protocols, PWM signals, and more.

-##### STM32 CubeIDE MX
+##### STM32 Cube IDE MX
-To set up and program the STM32, we don't use the Arduino IDE, but instead use their provided software STM32 CubeIDE.
-Within this tool, we can write our code, upload the code to our microcontroller by connecting it through a ST-Link, and are able to debug our code live.
+To set up and program the STM32, we don't use the Arduino IDE but instead use their provided software - the STM32 Cube IDE.
+Within this tool, we can write our code, upload code to our microcontroller by connecting it through an ST-Link, and debug our code live.

-There is a CubeIDE MX tool inside the environment that allows us to set up the pins and the used clock during the development process.
-It graphically shows us which pin function we can assign to which pin, and makes as aware of any conflicts.
+There is a Cube IDE MX tool inside the environment, allowing us to set up the pins and the used clock during the development process.
+It graphically shows us which pin function we can assign to which pin and makes us aware of any conflicts.

-So, as you have seen the STM32 line of microcontrollers is very different to the ones we discussed before.
-They have to be implemented in a very different way, are programed in a different environment, and can be debugged.
-There is variants for almost any application and they are very robust.
+So, as you have seen, the STM32 line of microcontrollers is very different from the ones we discussed before.
+They are implemented uniquely, programmed in a different environment, and allow debugging.
+There are variants for almost any application, and they are very robust.

 #### Summary
+Now, you are familiar with all three implementation types.
-If you strive for the fastest processing speed, countless GPIO pins, bus functionalities, and easy implementation, as well as an onboard SD card, a good starting point for your design would be the Teensy 4.1.
-The option is a good start for any beginner and is definitely sufficient for a great flight computer design.
+If you strive for the fastest processing speed, countless GPIO pins, bus functionalities, easy implementation, and an onboard SD card, a good starting point for your design would be the Teensy 4.1.

-If you want to make a more advanced PCB design, you can implement a microcontroller module.
+For a more advanced PCB design, you can implement a microcontroller module.
 The ESP32-WROOM seamlessly incorporates connectivity, such as Bluetooth and WIFI, and excels in low-power situations.
 It is not as fast as the Teensy 4.1, but fast enough for most flight computer designs.
-Further, it is more difficult to implement than a breakout board, as you additionally need to implement a USB-to-UART bridge.
+Further, it is more demanding to implement than a breakout board, as you additionally need to implement a USB-to-UART bridge.
 Still, it is relatively easy to do.

-The last option, is to implement bare-bone microcontrollers.
-This option is for the advanced of you that want to familiarize themselves to microcontrollers that are used in the industry.
-The STM32 line offers and option for almost any application, provides fast processing speeds, countless GPIO pins, and many bus protocols.
-They are programmed in their own environment, upload code through their own ST-Link programmers, and allow for real-time debugging.
-For making them work, we have to design the oscillator circuit ourselves and have to incorporate the programming interface.
+The last option is to implement bare-bone microcontrollers.
+This option is for the advanced of you who want to familiarize themselves with microcontrollers used in the industry.
+The STM32 line offers an option for almost any application and provides fast processing speeds, countless GPIO pins, and many bus protocols.
+They are programmed in their environment, upload code through ST-Link programmers, and allow real-time debugging.
+To make them work, we have to design the oscillator circuit ourselves and have to incorporate the programming interface.

-We will look at how we implement any of those three designs after we learned about the PCB design environment.